DeepDoge/master-ts-composition/README.md

 # InstanceableTypes

-InstanceableTypes let's you create compositions and add runtime typechecking to your TS types with `instanceof` keyword.<br />
+InstanceableTypes let's you create compositions with your TS types while adding runtime typechecking to them with `instanceof` keyword.<br />

 # Installation